contao/docs/docs/dev/reference/widgets/file-tree.md

 ## Usage in Contao

-The file tree widget is used very often in contao.
+The file tree widget is used very often in Contao.
 Examples are the text, download, image and gallery elements.